-- 4.2.4 Prepare the reaction mix by pipetting the required volumes of 5X master mix, 5X primer mix, and water (if needed) into an appropriately sized microcentrifuge tube.
-Mix thoroughly and pulse-spin. - 4.2.5 Pipette the appropriate amount of reaction mix into each microAmp tube.
-The negative amplification control should be the last sample processed. - 4.2.6 If DNA concentrations were not the same, add appropriate volume of dH2O as necessary. - 4.2.7 Pipette each DNA sample into the appropriate tube.
-Only the tube to which the DNA is being added should be opened at this time and only one DNA-containing tube should be open at any time (with the exception of the negative control which remains open throughout the process).
+4.2.4 Prepare the reaction mix by pipetting the required volumes of 5X master mix, 5X primer mix, and water (if needed) into an appropriately sized microcentrifuge tube.
+Mix thoroughly and pulse-spin.

+- 4.2.5 Pipette the appropriate amount of reaction mix into each well of a 96 well plate or microAmp tube if processing cases individually.
+The negative amplification control should be the last sample processed. - 4.2.6 If DNA concentrations were not the same, add appropriate volume of dH_2O as necessary. - 4.2.7 Pipette each DNA sample into the appropriate well.
+Place strip caps on each column of samples following addition of all samples to that column.
+When using microAmp tubes, only the tube to which the DNA is being added should be opened at this time and only one DNA-containing tube should be open at any time (with the exception of the negative control which remains open throughout the process).
 Use 2800M control DNA for the positive amplification control and dH2O or PCR-TE for the negative amplification control.
-Again, making additions to the negative control last.
+Again, making additions to the negative control last. - 4.2.8 Ensure all strip caps or sample tubes are closed tightly.
+Remove lab coat and, touching only the rack/MicroAmp tray, transport the samples to the thermal cycler in the Amp/PostAmp room, using the other hand on the door knob. - 4.2.9 Place the samples into the thermal cycler.
+Do not set racks down in this room.
+Remove/discard gloves and return any racks to the main biology lab. - 4.3 THERMAL CYCLING PARAMETERS: